IN THE PUBLIC EYE: Hawaii Prince Golf Club, Ewa Beach, Oahu, Hawaii.

 Another memorable hole is the 203-yard eighth, which plays across a canyon of natural vegetation to a green that slopes from back to front, with a series of traps in the back to catch shots by those who use an extra club or two to ensure they carry the precipice.
 Hit your tee shot short and you need a new ball.

-OTHER COURSES IN THE AREA: Five minutes down the Honoapi'ilani Highway is the Kaanapali Resort, where Shell's Wonderful World of Golf brought this slice of paradise into homes across the United States in 1963.
-The televised match featured Bob Charles of New Zealand, the reining British Open champion, and American Dave Regan.
-The Royal Kaanapali Course hosts the Wendy's Champions Skins Game on the Champions Tour season in January, and the Kaanapali Kai Course offers some of the best views of the Molokai Channel.
+OTHER COURSES IN THE AREA: Five minutes down the Honoapiilani Highway is the Kaanapali Resort, where Shell's Wonderful World of Golf brought this slice of paradise into homes across the United States in 1963.
+The televised match featured Bob Charles of New Zealand, the reigning British Open champion, and American Dave Ragan.
+The Royal Kaanapali Course once hosted the Wendy's Champions Skins Game on the Champions Tour, and the Kaanapali Kai Course offers some of the best views of the Molokai Channel.

 In South Maui on the slopes of Mt.
-Haleakala, the House of the Sun, are three magnificent resort courses at the Wailea Resort, and two more -- the North and South -- at secluded Makena Golf Resort.
+Haleakala, the House of the Sun, are three magnificent resort courses at the Wailea Resort, and another at secluded Makena Golf Resort.

-In between are several outstanding public layouts, including Sandalwood Golf Course in Waikapu, Silversword Golf Course in Kihei, Grand Waikapu Country Club in Wailuku, the Dunes at Mauna Lani, a links-style course in Kahului, and Pukalani Golf Course, a delightful and relaxing Up Country experience with spectacular 360-degree views of the South Pacific.
+In between are several outstanding public layouts, including Sandalwood Golf Course in Waikapu, Elleaire Maui Golf Course (formerly Silversword) in Kihei, Grand Waikapu Country Club in Wailuku, the Dunes at Mauna Lani, a links-style course in Kahului, and Pukalani Golf Course, a delightful and relaxing Up Country experience with spectacular 360-degree views of the South Pacific.

 WHERE TO STAY: The exclusive Ritz-Carlton Kapalua, where most of the pros stay with their wives during the season-opening Hyundai Tournament of Champions, is the jewel of Kapalua, but you can get almost as much for less at its charming neighbor, the Kapalua Bay Hotel.